Go to the datasheet of our ITO-coatings

-Here you will find the FAQ in regards to our ITO-coated materials and to ITO-coatings in general.
-If you can't find an answer to a question you might have, please feel free to contact us with your question.
-We will be pleased to share all available information with you.
+Here you find the FAQ in regards to our ITO-coated materials and ITO-coatings in general.
+If you can't find an answer to your question, please feel free to contact us with your questions.
+We are pleased to share all available information with you.

 All given details and specifications are mean reference values and are not guaranteed.

 Also, please consider our "Notes on technical specifications".

 A: It is not practicable to inspect the surface of every single ITO-coated glass on the nanometer level.
 Therefore we generally do not make a binding specification on the micro-roughness.
 If we specified the microroughness, we would have to do a 100 % surface inspection with an atomic force microscope (AFM), which would mean inspecting the complete surface area of each of the many million ITO-coated substrates and windows we make on the nanometer level.
 This kind of inspection, of course, is not feasible.
 However, many of our customers successfully use our ITO-coated materials for applications where micro-roughness is critical.
 We have typical AFM surface-roughness test reports available for some of our CEC-P and CEC-S Series coatings.
 We are pleased to share these test results with you on request.
 Please consider that these measurements are random snapshots taken from randomly selected production batches, and these measurements do not present a specification.